mbhatt1/agentic_lpci_framework/agentic_lpci_framework/LPCI_ATTACK_EXPLAINED.md

     'activationBorderColor': '#999999',
     'activationBkgColor': '#3a3a3a',
     'sequenceNumberColor': '#ffffff'
+    'noteBkgColor': '#2a2a2a',
+    'noteTextColor': '#ffffff',
+    'activationBorderColor': '#999999',
+    'activationBkgColor': '#3a3a3a',
+    'sequenceNumberColor': '#ffffff'
   }
 }}%%
 sequenceDiagram
     participant Alice as Alice<br/>Attacker
+    participant Alice as Alice<br/>Attacker
     participant Redis as Redis<br/>Store
+    participant Bob as Bob<br/>Victim
     participant Bob as Bob<br/>Victim

     Note over Alice: 10:00